fullstacksjs/codeit/docs/stub-generator.md

 # Introduction

-The code generator is the program which will write in every available language the boilerplate code you get when you open the editor.
+The stub generator is the program which will write in every available language the boilerplate code you get when you open the editor.
 To do this, the generator needs input written using the syntax below.